pft/mingus/README.markdown

 Prerequisites
 =============
 libmpdee.el by R. Ramkumar.
 Currently mingus runs on GNU Emacs22 and GNU Emacs 23.
-If you also want to use mingus-stays-home.el, the programs flac, metaflac, vorbiscomment, sox, id3v2 and cdrecord (or any other command-line cd-burning tool taking files as arguments) might be needed.
+If you also want to use mingus-stays-home.el, cdrecord (or any other command-line cd-burning tool taking files as arguments) might be needed.